openkfw/TruSpace/doc/installStandaloneServer.md

 | truspace-backend                     | "sh ./entrypoint.sh"   | Restarting (1) 24 seconds ago |                                                                                                                            | truspace-backend-1 |
 | ipfs/kubo:release                    | "/sbin/tini -- /usr/…" | Up 14 minutes (healthy)       | 0.0.0.0:4001->4001/tcp, [::]:4001->4001/tcp, 0.0.0.0:5001->5001/tcp, [::]:5001->5001/tcp, 4001/udp, 0.0.0.0:8080->8080/tcp |

-You can also make sure that everything is correctly running when the status in the top right corner are all green.
+You can also make sure that everything is correctly running when the status in the top right corner are all green (can take a few minutes for th OI bubble).

 ## Configure AI backend with OI and test